notarib-catcher/SimpleTicketing-Pass-Viewer/README.md

 The main goal of this system is to allow for an easy ticket access, verification and seamless event management.

-This system is forked from the Solstice ticketing system made for the solstice tech fest The source code for the entire website is available [here](https://github.com/notarib-catcher/solstice-msite-sveltk/).
+This system is forked from the Solstice ticketing system made for the solstice tech fest.
+The source code for the entire website is available [here](https://github.com/notarib-catcher/solstice-msite-sveltk/).
 That system is much larger, more complex and designed for more involved deployment and maintenance.